mdlattimore/pyscript_playground/README.md

 > Search for a dog breed to access basic information.
 Information is taken from api at <a href="https://thedogapi.com">The Dog API.</a> I wrote this in order to practice/figure out how to work with an external web content.
 Ordinarily, one would use something like the ```requests``` library to interact with internet content using Python.
 However, for security reasons, browsers don't support the connection protocols used by these Python libraries.
 PyScript does provide a wrapper for JavaScript's ```fetch``` function (called, predicably PyFetch) that does allow the program to access internet content.
 This page was my first attempt at using that wrapper.

 ### [Simple Encryption](https://mdlattimore.github.io/pyscript_playground/encrypt)
 > Takes user text input then encrypts it using a Fernet cipher (It displays both the key and the encrypted text.
 DO NOT use for any real-world application).
 The encryption is handled by the third party 'cryptography' library, available at <a href="https://pypi.org">Pypi.org</a>.
-The code demonstrates PyScript's ability to use third party libraries using PyScript's ```<env>``` tag.
+The code demonstrates PyScript's ability to use third party libraries using PyScript's ```<env>``` tag[NOW DEPRECATED].
 NOTE: not all third party libraries work with PyScript.
 Generally speaking, compatible third party libraries are those that have been compiled to run with Pyodide.
 A list of compatible libraries can be found <a href="https://github.com/pyodide/pyodide/tree/main/packages">here.</a>

 ### [Simple Hash Function](https://mdlattimore.github.io/pyscript_playground/hashing)
 > Uses Python's hashlib module (in the standard library) to generate a sha-256 hash for user-supplied input.